timofeevda/gwt-rxjs-jsinterop/README.md

 Don't forget to add actual [rxjs](https://github.com/ReactiveX/rxjs) library to page resources

-Notes: for building on Linux systems add -Dphantomjs.binary option pointing it to PhantomJS binary location.
+**Note**: for building on Linux systems add -Dphantomjs.binary option pointing it to PhantomJS binary location.
 On Windows PhantomJS is installed automatically during build.